June 23, 2012

 1988 presidential election

-Dukakis also won the unadjusted National Exit Poll by 49.8-49.2% – but Bush won by 7 million votes, 53.4-45.6%.
-According to the U.S. Census, 102.2 million votes were cast and 91.6 million recorded, therefore a minimum of 10.6 million ballots were uncounted.
+Dukakis won the unadjusted National Exit Poll by 49.8-49.2%, but Bush won the recorded vote by 53.4-45.6%, a 7 million vote margin.
+According to the Census, 102.2 million votes were cast and 91.6 million recorded, therefore a minimum of 10.6 million ballots were uncounted.
 Dukakis had approximately 8 million (75%) of the uncounted votes (see below).
-Of course, voters whose ballots were uncounted were interviewed by the exit pollsters.
 That may be one of the reasons why Dukakis won the state and national exit polls and lost the recorded vote.

 Calculating the probabilities